Lead and fevers aren’t good for anyone’s body.

 Blood tests for autism, he added, are less useful because they can’t pinpoint when autism starts.

-The researchers studied the link between autism and heavy metals by comparing teeth from 32 pairs of twins and 12 single twins.
+The researchers between autism and heavy metals by comparing teeth from 32 pairs of twins and 12 single twins.

 This type of finding is nothing new, though, say experts.